 Per Jacobsson had contacts in Russia that protected him, especially when the Ukrainian mafia wanted to take over Absolut in Russia.
-The plan was to kill Per Jacobsson, but he got help by an influential Russian mafia leader, who was an advisor to Georgia’s former president Eduard Sjevardnadze among others.
-In return, Per Jacobsson had to to teach the Russian mafia leader how to dress, including how to tie a nice tie knot – as well as how to behave at fancier events.
+The plan was to kill Per Jacobsson, but he got help from an influential Russian mafia leader, who was an advisor to Georgia’s former president Eduard Sjevardnadze among others.
+In return, Per Jacobsson had to teach the Russian mafia leader how to dress, including how to tie a nice tie knot – as well as how to behave at fancier events.

 He continued to work in Russia after the adventure with Absolut Vodka and got other products, such as Cutty Sark whiskey, and gin.
-He worked closely to the Putin administration, and therefore he did well.
+He worked closely with the Putin administration, and therefore he did well.

 In 2014, Per Jacobsson moved back to Sweden again, after living in Russia for the most part since the 1970s, and permanently since 1989.
 But he’s still going strong.
 He has his contacts in the east, and he still sells alcohol to importers in Russia – in the form of rum from Venezuela.